TomArcher/technical-blog/content/posts/meeting-diet/index.md

 - sort meetings by efficiency,
 - show labels clearly,
-- differentiate attended vs declined with a legend,
+- differentiate meetings to attend vs decline with a legend,
 - and generally look like something I'd actually show a team.

 **Prompt:**